czakon/CarND-LaneLines-P1/writeup.md

 ## Objective:

 * To make a pipeline that finds the lane lines in images of roads.
+Using Canny edge detection and Hough transforms.

 [//]: # (Image References)